 Tim on the other hand was by the pool taking some great photos of the boys… well, being boys!

 Anna wore a ivory white lace dress from the La Sposa range by Pronovias, which she found at a boutique bridal shop in Marylebone called Bridal Rogue Gallery.
 The dress design was called Mullet (pronounced mull-le) and Anna fell in love with it straight away, well nearly… she wasn’t too keen on the princess sweetheart tulle neckline the dress originally came with, and so had the it customised, bringing the guipure appliquéd lace right up to the top to create a softer neckline and full lace design.
 The dress had a stunning soft fishtail shape to it, which snugged Anna’s gorgeous figure perfectly, showing all her curves in the right places!
-She topped this off with a gorgeous headpiece by David Design, customised with added pearls (with help from the fab designers at Bridal Rogue Gallery) and a classic pair of 1920’s style T-bar Rachel Simpson shoes called Ginger in Vintage Gold to get that true Vintage look.
+She topped this off with a gorgeous headpiece by David Design, customised with added pearls (with help from the fab designers at Bridal Rogue Gallery) and a classic pair of 1920’s style T-bar bridal shoes from Rachel Simpson shoes store called Ginger in Vintage Gold, to get that true Vintage look.

 James certainly made the most of being a Groom and spoiled himself with the details including some Tom Ford shades.

 The Catholic ceremony took place at 4:30pm in the cute little San Giovanni Evangelista chapel next to the Castello and despite it being insanely hot, the wedding ran smoothly with James and Anna looking extremely chuffed with themselves.
 I’m still wondering what the maids were giggling about??!
 Anna’s Mums singing I think!